jackmott/easygl/README.md

 # Handy utility functions with Nim Generics

-Using Nim's generics features we can drastically reduce the amount of code needed for some common OpenGL patterns, for instance:
+Using Nim's generics features one can drastically reduce the amount of code needed for some common OpenGL patterns, for instance:

 ```c
 unsigned int planeVAO, planeVBO;